Skip to main content

 Q What benefits qualify for Help with Fees?

-You may qualify if you receive income-based Jobseeker's Allowance, income-related Employment and Support Allowance, Income Support, Universal Credit (with earnings below £6,000 a year), or Pension Credit (Guarantee Credit).
-You also need to have savings below the relevant threshold — usually up to £4,250 for most fees.
-Income-based eligibility also applies even without benefits, depending on your household income and whether you have children.
+You may qualify if you receive income-based Jobseeker's Allowance, income-related Employment and Support Allowance, Income Support, Universal Credit (with earnings below £6,000 a year), or Pension Credit (Guarantee Credit) — provided you also have savings below the relevant threshold, usually up to £4,250 for fees of £1,420 or less.
+Without qualifying benefits, you can still get money off based on income: £1,420 or less if you're single, or £2,130 or less with a partner, plus £425 for each child aged 0–13 and £710 for each child aged 14 and over.
 Check the current thresholds at GOV.UK before applying.

 Q What happens if the creditor rejects my offer?